schmittnieto/schmittnieto.github.io/_posts/2024-11-16-azure-stack-hci-azure-virtual-desktop.md

 ## Conclusion

-Due to time constraints, I haven't gone into as much depth as I might have liked—otherwise, this article would be excessively long!
+Due to time constraints, I haven't gone into as much depth as I might have liked, otherwise, this article would be excessively long!

 There are many topics, like **FSLogix** for profile management and **Multimedia Redirection**, that I haven't touched on but plan to expand upon in future articles when we delve deeper into AVD next year.